vicious-widgets/vicious/README.md

 Provides weather information for a requested station.

-Supported platforms: any having `curl` installed.
+Supported platforms: any having Awesome and `curl` installed.

 * Argument: the ICAO station code, e.g. `"LDRI"`
 * Returns a table with string keys: `${city}`, `${wind}`, `${windmph}`,